Attracting international talent through the Dutch 30% tax ruling in 2025

 month in which the application was submitted.
 In addition, the duration of the ruling would be reduced by the period an employee has already resided in the Netherlands.

-It’s also worth noting that an employer is not obliged to pass on the benefit to the employee, and can retain some or all of it for themselves.
+It’s also worth noting that an employer is not obliged to pass on the benefit to the employee, and can retain some or all of it for themselves, if the employee agreed to this in writing.
 It’s important therefore that employees who are considering a move to the Netherlands raise the issue with their employer as early as they can before moving across.

 How long can employees benefit from the 30% ruling?